The case for spending more to buy quality outdoor gear is strong.

 Capital One Shopping compensates us when you get the browser extension using the links provided.

 9. Use a Rewards Credit Card

-Reducing your out-of-pocket outdoor apparel and gear expenditures isn’t the only reason to apply for a cash back or travel rewards credit card, of course.
-It may not even crack your top 10; in a typical year, you’re likely to spend more on everyday purchases such as groceries, gas and transportation, and clothing.
+Reducing your out-of-pocket outdoor apparel and gear expenditures isn’t the only reason to apply for a cash-back credit card or travel rewards credit card.
+You’re likely to spend more on everyday purchases like groceries, gas and transportation, and clothing.

-Still, trimming your recreation spend by 1% to 2% – or perhaps more, with the right card – is nothing to sneeze at.
-If you’re more likely to redeem rewards for hard cash, consider a 2% cash back card such as the Citi Double Cash Card or Fidelity Rewards Visa Signature Card.
-Frequent travelers may be better served by cards that favor travel redemptions and point transfers to travel partners, such as the Chase Sapphire Reserve Card.
+But trimming your recreation spend by 1% to 2% — perhaps more, with the right card — is helpful.
+If you’re more likely to redeem rewards for hard cash, look into a 2% cash-back card such as the Citi Double Cash card or Fidelity Rewards Visa Signature card.
+Frequent travelers need cards that favor travel redemptions and point transfers to travel partners, such as the Chase Sapphire Reserve card.

 The standard rewards credit card caveats apply here.
-Outdoor enthusiasts with limited or impaired credit are unlikely to qualify for premium cash back and travel rewards credit cards.
-Set your expectations ahead of time by checking your credit score and, if it’s not where you’d like it to be, taking steps to build credit without a credit card.
+Outdoor enthusiasts with limited or impaired credit are unlikely to qualify for premium cash-back and travel rewards credit cards.
+Set your expectations by checking your credit score, and if it’s not where you’d like it to be, take steps to build credit without a credit card.

-Head far enough south, though, and “summer” loses its meaning.
+But if you head far enough south, “summer” loses its meaning.
 Those fortunate enough to live where it’s warm year-round don’t have to pay the four-season tax.
-They can get by with one set of outdoor apparel and equipment unless they head north – or farther south still – during the cold season.
-Perhaps they’re onto something; maybe the only sure way to control your outdoor recreation budget is to forgo winter altogether.
-That’s not a sacrifice I’m willing to make, but your mileage may vary.
+They can get by with one set of outdoor apparel and equipment.